 Next, add the orange segments and zest, the apple chunks, some organic cane sugar, some good quality honey and some ground cinnamon to the processor.
 My current favorite is Organic Ceylon Cinnamon in my Healthy Living Shop.
 The Ninja blender and food processor is my favorite home kitchen blending, chopping appliance.
 It’s lightweight, powerful and BPA free.

 Now pulse all the ingredients together, stopping to scrape down the sides of the processor often until everything is chopped, not pureed.
 Pour into a bowl and serve.
 It’s so fragrant and refreshing and can be used in a dozen different ways.
 With poultry, as a snack, for breakfast on toast, on yogurt or even on ice cream.
 I’ll post some suggestions in the near future.

 Fresh raw cranberries have higher levels of the antioxidant phytochemicals as compared to the cooked or dried versions.
 They are also are a rich source of bioactive plant compounds.
 Cranberries are also a rich source of several vitamins and minerals, especially vitamin C, vitamin E and K1, as well as manganese and copper.

-For easy stress-free shopping, find some of my favorite non-perishable recipe ingredients, including Wholesome Organic Evaporated Cane Juice, in our Vitacost.com Healthy Living Shop or some of my “Featured Kitchen Favorites” in our Walmart.com Shop or try our Personal Care & Tea Shop.
-They contain links to online stores where I like to shop.
+For easy stress-free shopping, find some of my favorite non-perishable recipe ingredients, including Wholesome Organic Evaporated Cane Juice, in our Vitacost.com Healthy Living Shop or try our Vitacost.com Personal Care & Tea Shop.

 Tangy and Refreshing Raw Cranberry Relish